-You discover Martin Luther King Jr. was a leader in the this moment so your research him further to see if he gave peaches, published materials, or was interviewed.
+You discover Martin Luther King Jr. was a leader in this moment so your research him further to see if he gave speeches, published materials, or was interviewed.

 You discover he gave the important "I have a Dream Speech" during the "March on Washington" event and you are able to track down the transcript and finds audio-visual of the speech.